dvanmosselbeen/dvm-docs/OS/GNU-Linux/gentoo.md

 ## Resources

-There are tons of interesting websites or articles dedicated to Gentoo.
-You will also find documentation on your Gentoo box, in your source tree or as an extra package.
+There are tons of interesting websites or articles dedicated to `Gentoo`.
+You will also find documentation on your `Gentoo` box, in your source tree or as an extra package.

 - [http://www.gentoo.org](http://www.gentoo.org/) - Official website of Gentoo.
 - <http://wiki.gentoo.org> - Official wiki of Gentoo.